 The Department for Education has launched a high-profile crack down on CEO pay in academy trusts, issuing warning letters demanding trusts justify executive pay of more than £150,000.

 Harris received one of

-these letters in February 2018 but, in November, Lord Agnew told Schools Week that he deemed Moynihan's salary to be appropriate because of the size of the trust, its financial situation and the outcomes for pupils.
-A spokesperson for Harris said it now has 47 "highly successful academies in and around London", and added that of the 36 that have been inspected by Ofsted, 28 are 'outstanding' and eight are 'good'.
+these letters in February 2018 but, in November, Lord Agnew told Schools Week that he deemed of the size of the trust, its financial situation and the outcomes for pupils.